-October 15, 2016 Fall Outing to the Bronck House The Bronck house in Coxsackie is the Hudson Valley's oldest home.
-It was constructed in 1663 and is now owned and operated by the Greene County Historical Society.
+October 15, 2016, Fall outing to the Bronck House in Coxsackie.
+The Bronck House is the Hudson Valley's oldest home.
+Part of it was constructed in 1663.
+It is owned and operated by the Greene County Historical Society.

 November 13, 2017 "Saint John Honeywood" by Steve Trimm Saint John Honeywood lived in the area in the late 1700s.
 Steve will share with us this fabulous, eccentric busy body and gossip who was a poet, painter, teacher, and newspaper publisher.
 Honeywood's views on gender roles were 200 years ahead of this time.